nehalineogi/azure-cross-solution-network-architectures/apim/README-troubleshooting.md

 # Routing to backend API

-Validate routing to the backend API
+Validate routing to the backend API, review NSGs and if firewall /NVA IP needs to be whitelisted

 ```